 Although there is limited authority which deals directly with the issue of when a formal partnership interest will be characterized as debt for federal income tax purposes, Counsel has advised the Partnership that in its opinion the proposed tax treatment of Preferred Units as equity for tax purposes more likely than not is correct and would be sustained if the issue were fully litigated in court.
-The following discussion assumes that
+The following discussion assumes that the Preferred Units will be treated as partnership interests for federal income tax purposes.

 Allocation of Income and Loss.
 Holders of Preferred Units will accrue income in an amount equal to the accrued liquidation preference amounts plus the difference, if any, between the portion of the Subscription Price allocated to the Preferred Units and their par value.
-Such amounts will be treated by the Partnership as "guaranteed payments" under Section 707(c) of the Code.
+Such amounts will be treated by the Partnership as "quaranteed payments" under Section 707(c) of the Code.
 Holders of Preferred Units will be required to include these amounts in ordinary income for their taxable year within or with which the Partnership's taxable year ends, regardless of whether they receive any distributions during such year.
 The Partnership intends to deduct these amounts to the extent not required to be capitalized.
+Although the Partnership intends to allocate \$10 of the Subscription Price to the Preferred Units, there is no assurance the IRS will agree that such allocation is proper.
+If the IRS were to allocate a lesser portion of the Subscription Price to the Preferred Units, it may require an increased allocation of income to the holders of the Preferred Units in a corresponding amount for the period from issuance through redemption.

-In general, the balance of the Partnership's income, gain, loss and deduction will be allocated 1% to the General Partner and 99% to the holders of Depositary Units.
+deduction will be allocated 1% to the General Partner and 99% to the holders of Depositary Units.
 Items allocated to the holders of Depositary Units will be shared among them according to the respective number of Depositary Units owned by each holder.